-There are a few notable differences between C7 Christmas Light Bulbs and C9 bulbs that you should understand when deciding which one would work best for your intended application.
+There are a few notable differences between C7 Christmas Light Bulbs and C9 bulbs that you should understand when deciding which one would work best for your intended Holiday lighting application.
 Here are a few to keep in mind.

 If you wish to use either variety in animated light shows, be sure to opt for dimmable bulbs.
 The LED varieties also have a wider variety of effects and finishes than their incandescent counterparts.
+The LED versions of the C7 & C9 strings utilize approximately 1/10th of the wattage of the incandescent versions.
+So you can usually utilize about 10 times as many bulbs on one run of LED's vs incandescent options.

 Decorating Ideas for C7 Bulbs

 The smaller variety of incandescent-style bulbs is especially good for a high end look for residential applications.
 They are good for outlining roofs and gazebos all year round, for edging gardens, and wrapping and hanging in trees.
+Disney World utilizes these bulbs in an LED variety for wreaths, garland and around many of their buildings at the Magic Kingdom.

 For parties, they create a festive retro look, strung along walkways on stakes or hanging from trees as a kind of canopy.
 Their vintage look is also a good fit for holiday displays for historic buildings.
 The opaque colored bulbs even look good unlit.